michalasobczak/ResearchAndDevelopment/README.md

 Bringing legacy OS to life.

 ## Ruby on Rails
-Sample application with the most common and desired features.
+Sample applications with the most common and desired features.
+Covering also OpenShift Origin and microservices architecture.